• Skip to primary navigation

 1

-“Time-of-use vs Tiered?” is a question Ontarians have been asking themselves since 2020.
-That was when all consumers in Ontario became free to choose a pricing plan that best suits their lifestyle and individual electricity use.
-However, before switching plans, it’s essential to know the difference between Time-of-use (TOU) and Tiered rates to find out which one is the most money-saving option, considering their pros and cons as well as your consumption.
+For electricity plane.
+Ontarians have three options: Tiered, Time of Use, and Ultra-Low Overnight.
+Each plan comes with However, before switching plans, it’s essential to know the difference between Time-of-use (TOU), Tiered, and Ultra-Low Overnight (ULO) rates to find out which one is the most money-saving option, considering their pros and cons as well as your consumption.

-Tiered or Time-of-use: Which plan is better?
+Tiered, Time-of-use, or Ultra-Low Overnight: Which plan is better?

 Taking into consideration that with Tiered rates, electricity prices remain constant during the day, and if you use most of your electricity on weekdays, this could probably be the most affordable option — as long as your household uses less than 1,000 kWh/month in winter and 600/month kWh in summer.